Elleined/linux-notes/README.md

 # SSH
 ## Securing SSH
 - Change default port
+Port 2222

-- Disable username password authentication and use ssh ket instea
+- Disable username password authentication and use ssh ket instead PasswordAuthentication no

 - Disable root login
+PermitRootLogin no

-- Set timeout interval: Set inactivity time-out to auto-disconnect SSH clients
+- Set timeout interval: Set inactivity time-out to auto-disconnect SSH clients ClientAliveInterval 300
+ClientAliveCountMax 3

-- Set max authentication attempls: To prevent brute force attacks
+- Set max authentication attempls: To prevent brute force attacks MaxAuthTries 3

-- Set connection attempts: A rate limiting to prevent DDoS attackes
+- Set connection attempts: A rate limiting to prevent DDoS attackes MaxStartups 10:30:60

 - Add login grace time: Set a time limit for  the user to enter authentication credentials.
+LoginGraceTime 30

 - Remove other authentication method if not needed commonly the ssh key is the most used other methods are not used.

 - Disable empty passwords
-- Disable
+PermitEmptyPasswords no

 ### SSH Commands
 - Test ssh config